How To Start A Successful Music Career

 That means:

-You'd better practice managing your mistakes.
+You'd better practice managing your mistakes if you want to become a professional musician.

 This means: